2010 FEI World Cup Jumping final: Final result

-A jump-off was not necessary.

 Sapphire, the horse ridden by USA McLain Ward, has been eliminated from the second round of the FEI World Cup Final and disqualified from the rest of the event following a positive hypersensitivity test.
 The FEI appointed veterinarian stressed that there was no indication or evidence of any malpractice by McLain Ward or any member of the team.

 In July 2010 the FEI and McLain Ward agreed to avoid extensive litigations, that Sapphire was incorrectly eliminated.
 However, Sapphire’s disqualification from the final round of the World Cup remains in place.
 The FEI has also decided to develop mandatory guidelines for hypersensitivity tests.